janv/john-carmack-plan-archive/by_year/johnc_plan_1996.md

 iplist Prints the current list of filters.

-writeip Dumps "addip <ip>" commands to iplist.cfg so it can be execed at  a later date.
+writeip Dumps `addip <ip>` commands to iplist.cfg so it can be execed at  a later date.
 The filter lists are not saved and restored by  default, because I beleive it would cause too much confusion.

 filterban <0 or 1>